javila35/CLI-Int-Demo/README.md

 # Food Truck CLI

 # Next Steps
-- [x] Break run.rb into models w/ methods. **Almost done**
+- [x] Break run.rb into models w/ methods.
-    - [x] Add a convert method to Chunks that turns each entry into it's own truck.
-- [ ] Finish documentation of current build.
+- [x] Finish documentation of current build.
 - [ ] Write up about building this into a fleshed out website.
 - [ ] Include contributions (gems) in Readme.

+### Note about API request.
+This CLI operates under the assumption that the API uses Pacific time zone.
+I did not find any information about this in the documentation.
+This assumption is based off of the results of my test cases.

 ## Using this CLI
 1. Make sure you have Ruby installed.
 Find more information [here](https://www.ruby-lang.org/en/documentation/installation/).